Chirag-ahir/JAVA-All-Basic/README.md

   What is Multi catch block in java ?<br>
   When statements in a single try block generate multiple exceptions, we require multiple catch blocks to handle different types of exceptions.
 This mechanism is called multi-catch block in java.

+  What is Instance variable?<br>
+  A variable which is created inside the class but outside the method is known as an instance variable.